-Table II.D1 shows five components of Medicare expenditure growth over three valuation periods: (i) growth of overall prices as measured by the CPI; (ii) growth of Medicare prices relative to growth in the CPI; (iii) growth in the number of beneficiaries; (iv) change in the age and gender composition of the beneficiaries; and (v) change in the volume and intensity of services.
-The growth of Medicare prices for Parts A and B is projected to be below CPI growth during each of the three valuation periods.
-As discussed in section IV.D, prices for all of Part A and some of Part B are constrained by the payment updates specified by the ACA, and Part B prices are further constrained by the physician payment updates specified by MACRA.
-For Part D, during the valuation periods 2029-2043 and 2044-2093, prices are projected to grow faster than the CPI and to be more in line with the price growth assumed for the overall health sector; during the period 2019-2028, however, price growth for Part D is projected to be below CPI growth, as is the case for Parts A and B. For all parts of Medicare, growth in the number of beneficiaries is highest over the next 10 years, as the baby boom generation continues to enter Medicare, and slows continually thereafter.
+Table II.D1 shows five components of Medicare expenditure growth over three valuation periods: (i) growth of overall prices as measured by the CPI; (ii) growth of Medicare prices relative to growth in the CPI; (iii) growth in the number of beneficiaries; (iv) change in the demographic composition of the beneficiaries; and (v) change in the volume and intensity of services.
+The price growth for Part A is projected to be above CPI growth initially and below in the long run, and for Part B it is projected to be below CPI growth during each of the three valuation periods.
+As discussed in section IV.D, prices for all of Part A and some of Part B are constrained by the payment updates specified under current law, and Part B prices are further constrained by the current-law physician payment updates.
+For Part D, during the valuation periods 2030-2044 and 2045-2094, prices are projected to grow faster than the CPI and to be more in line with the price growth assumed for the overall health sector; during the period 2020-2029, however, price growth for Part D is projected to be below CPI growth, as is the case for Part B. For all parts of Medicare, growth in the number of beneficiaries is highest over the next 10 years, as the baby boom generation continues to enter Medicare, and slows continually thereafter.